 Genetics and Public Health: Focuses on: different ways in which variations in DNA or chromosomes lead to disease, healthcare delivery in relation to genetic disorders (clinical genetics, genetic screening), and the impact of a hereditary disease on individuals, families and society.
 Challenges in the translation of new genetic knowledge into public policy and healthcare will be addressed, for example, regarding whole genome sequencing and gene editing.

 Oncology and Public Health: Focuses on oncology with an emphasis on the societal perspective.
-Throughout the course, there is a shift from cancer development, diagnosis and treatment towards a societal (public health) perspective, with emphasizes on the late effects of cancer and its treatment, and rehabilitation and supportive care issues.
+The course will be on cancer development, diagnosis, and treatment and on a societal (public health) perspective on cancer, with emphasizes on the late effects of cancer and its treatment, rehabilitation and return to work and palliative care issues.

 For specific information about each course, please visit our study guide.